rescript-lang/rescript-compiler/res_syntax/README.md

 #### Folder Structure

 - `src` contains all the parser/printer source code.
-Don't change folder structure without notice; The [rescript-compiler](https://github.com/rescript-lang/rescript-compiler) repo uses this repo as a submodule and assumes `src`.
+Don't change folder structure without notice.
 - `benchmarks`, `cli` and `tests` contain the source code for the executables used for testing/benchmarking.
-These are not used by the [rescript-compiler](https://github.com/rescript-lang/rescript-compiler) repo.

 #### Error Reporting Logic